matuteiglesias/journal/content/Dev/2024-06-24_Implementation_of_Bootstrap_Methods_for_Economic_A.md

 ### Session Goal
-The primary goal of this session was to enhance and implement robust [[data processing]] and bootstrap methods for economic analysis, focusing on improving the robustness of [[data processing]] scripts and exploring innovative statistical methods.
+The primary goal of this session was to enhance and implement robust data processing and bootstrap methods for economic analysis, focusing on improving the robustness of data processing scripts and exploring innovative statistical methods.

 ### Key Activities
-- Enhanced a [[Python]] [[data processing]] script to handle alignment issues and ensure robustness in sales [[data analysis]].
+- Enhanced a [[Python]] data processing script to handle alignment issues and ensure robustness in sales data analysis.
 - Documented simulation techniques and bootstrap methods, providing a structured approach for economic analysis.
 - Innovatively applied bootstrap methods for cross covariance estimation, detailing methodologies and pseudocode.
 - Implemented computational steps for bootstrap methods in economic analysis, including data preparation and covariance computation.